SevenLawless/Chio/DESIGN.md

-# TaskFlow Studio - Design System
+# CHIO - Design System

-Complete guide for customizing the visual design of TaskFlow Studio.
+Complete guide for customizing the visual design of CHIO.

 ## Table of Contents